 Average sellers sell benefits, “Our 8 step process will uncover the levers that lead to great strides in operational efficiencies.”
 Or, “Our product will save you days of time sifting through piles of data.”

-Rainmakers, the best of the best who have the most sales success, sell solutions to challenges, “From our conversations, I understand A, B, and C are going on in your organization and I think that if you can alleviate C that will lead to an immediate savings of more than $200,000 and more than $1.5 million in savings annually.
+Top performers sell solutions to challenges, “From our conversations, I understand A, B, and C are going on in your organization and I think that if you can alleviate C that will lead to an immediate savings of more than $200,000 and more than $1.5 million in savings annually.
 It will also free up your staff to spend their time on more productive activities.”

 What do you sell?

 It takes just as much time to sell a $25,000 deal as it does to sell a $100,000 deal.
 Why not invest your time in getting more $100,000 deals?
 (See sales tips #4 and #6.)

 The best way to get over that lost sale is to move onto the next sale in your pipeline.
 If your pipeline is empty, it is much more difficult to recover.
 To that end each loss feels much more devastating.
-Rainmakers are always working to fill the front end of their pipelines by creating new conversations every day.
-(For prospecting tips, read 6 Keys to Prospecting Success.)
+Top performers are always working to fill the front end of their pipelines by creating new conversations every day.
+(For prospecting tips, read Sales Prospecting: Tips, Techniques, and Strategies.)

 Never leave a meeting or a conversation without a solid next step that’s been agreed upon.
 Better yet, always schedule the next step when you have the prospect on the line.
 Too often you’ll hear objections such as “just email me a few times that will work and we’ll put it on the schedule.”
 What ends up happening is the prospect goes into the witness protection program, never getting back to you or returning your calls or emails.

 Instead, schedule the next step with the prospect right then and there.
 If the next step is to send a proposal, let them know you’ll put a proposal together but you need to schedule a time during which you can walk them through it.
 When a prospect makes a commitment on the spot (putting the next meeting on their calendar), they are much more likely to follow through.

 Always be prepared.
-There’s no excuse for not doing your research before a meeting.
+There’s no excuse for not doing your research before a sales meeting.
 I was recently on a product demo in which the sales person asked to have a pre-call with me so that she could customize the demo and make specific recommendations for our situation.
-I took the pre-call, during which she asked excellent questions that allowed her create a demo geared exactly for what we were looking to do.
+I took the pre-call where she asked excellent questions that allowed her create a demo geared exactly for what we were looking to do.
 On top of that she made some insightful recommendations for things we could do right away without even using the product.

 Buyers want to work with people who are experts in their trade and can provide value in each and every conversation.
 What value can you provide, not only once a prospect buys from you, but in your sales conversations leading up to the sale?

-Answer the 'why?': Why should I stop what I am doing to listen to you?
+Why should I stop what I am doing to listen to you?
 Why is your product or service better than the competition?
 Why does it cost more?
 Why do I need your product or service?
 Why should I believe you?